Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 When air cools or expands adiabatically, this means that there is no heat exchange with the environment.
 The parcel of air purely changes based on the pressure being exerted on it by the atmosphere.

-- The **environmental lapse rate** (ELR) is the decrease in air temperature with altitude for a specific time and place. this is 6.5 degrees C per km
+- The **environmental lapse rate** (ELR) is the decrease in air temperature with altitude for a specific time and place. this is 6.5 degrees C per km on average
 - The **dry adiabatic lapse rate** (DALR) is the rate at which **unsaturated air** cools during ascent, or warms during descent.
 The DALR is 10 degrees C per km.
 - The **saturated adiabatic lapse rate** (SALR) is the rate at which air at its dew point (and therefore condensing) cools as it rises.
 Condensation releases latent heat, making this lower than the DALR at around 7 degrees C per km.